andycroll/andycroll.com/_posts/2018/2018-04-29-use-hash-fetch-when-using-params-in-controllers.md

   credit: 'Mitchell Orr'
 ---

-We often need to access a parameter from the URL that isn't part of the regular Rails routes.
+In a URL, we often need to access parameters that aren't part of the regular Rails routes.
 For example, the query parameter in `/search?q=term`.

 The parameters for a Rails action are stored in an `ActionController::Parameters` object which behaves quite a bit like a standard Ruby hash.